 We know that a connected community feels friendlier, a connected community is safer and a connected community performs better.
 We believe that the only way to achieve this is to start with the local.
-We have seen the collective impact of millions of individuals choosing to reach out, help out and build bridges.
+We saw, in the early lockdowns, the collective impact of millions of individuals choosing to reach out, help out and build bridges.